IdayatAdeyemo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this change the current user to user "betty"
+this print the effective user name of the current user